rachayita/OpsNotes/rust/rust.md

 - floating point values are treated just like generic parameters
   - without trait bounds beyond `Copy`

-# unsafe
+## unsafe
 - unsafe superpower includes:
   - dereference a pointer
   - call an unsafe function or method
   - access or modify a mutable static variable
   - implement an unsafe trait
   - access fields of union S
-- we can create raw pointers in safe code but can't dereference raw pointers outside an unsafe block
+- can create raw pointers in safe code
+  - but can't dereference raw pointers outside an unsafe block
-- creating a pointer does not harm, its only when we try to access the value that it points at might end up ddealing with an invlid value
+- creating a pointer does not harm
+  - its only when we try to access the value that it points at might end up ddealing with an invlid value
-- rust borrow checker can't understand that we are borrowing different parts of the slice, it only know that we are borrowing from the same slice twice
+- rust borrow checker can't understand that we are borrowing different parts of the slice
+  - it only know that we are borrowing from the same slice twice
-- use `extern` to facilitate Foreign Function Interface (FFI): way for programming language to define functions and enables different programming languages to call those functions
+- use `extern` to facilitate Foreign Function Interface (FFI):
+  - way for programming language to define functions
+  - enables different programming languages to call those functions
-- orphan rule can be bypassed using Newtype pattern using Wrapper struct to hold instance of the type.If we want the Newtype to have every method the inner type has, implementing `Deref` trait on the Wrapper to return the inner type would be a solution
+- orphan rule can be bypassed using Newtype pattern using Wrapper struct to hold instance of the type
+  - if we want the Newtype to have every method the inner type has:
+    - implementing `Deref` trait on the Wrapper to return the inner type would be a solution

-# dynamically sized type (DST) or unsized type
+## dynamically sized type (DST) or unsized type
-- ex: str: we can't know how long the string is untill runtime, means we can't crate the variable of type str nor can we take an argument of type str
+- ex: str: we can't know how long the string is untill runtime, means:
+  - can't crate a variable of type str nor can take an argument of type str
 - str and [T] types denote sets of values of varying sizes, they are unsized types
 - we must always put values of dynamically sized types behind the pointer of some kind
 - every trait is a DST we can refer to by using the name of the trait
 - Rust supports polymorphism with two related features: traits and generics
-- Rust can’t store unsized values in variables or pass them as arguments.
-You can only deal with them through pointers like &str or Box<Write>, which themselves are sized
+- Rust can’t store unsized values in variables or pass them as arguments
+  - you can only deal with them through pointers like &str or Box<Write>, which are sized
-- A mutable slice &mut [T] lets you read and modify elements, but can’t be shared; a shared slice &[T] lets you share access among several readers, but doesn’t let you modify elements
+- mutable slice &mut [T] lets you read and modify elements, but can’t be shared
+  - a shared slice &[T] lets share access among several readers, but not modify elements
-- `Sized` trait to determine weather or not a type's size is known at compile time.
-The trait is automatically implemented for everything whose size is known at compile time.
-Rust implicitly adds a bound on  Sized trait to every generic function
+- `Sized` trait to determine weather or not a type's size is known at compile time
+  - `Sized` is automatically implemented for everything whose size is known at compile time
+  - rust implicitly adds a bound on  sized trait to every generic function
-  - All type parameters have an implicit bound of Sized.
+  - All type parameters have an implicit bound of Sized
   - The special syntax ?Sized can be used to remove this bound if it’s not appropriate.
   - The one exception is implicit `Self` type of a trait
   - A trait doesnot have an implicit `Sized` bound as this is incompatible with trait objects
   - A  trait need to work with all possible implementators, and thus could be any size
-  - Although rust will let you bind `Sized` to a trait, you won't will able to use it to form a trait object later
+  - rust let you bind `Sized` to a trait
+    - won't able to use it to form a trait object later

   ``` rust
      trait Foo { }